-Sharif family’s 3 generations going through unprecedented scrutiny in SC: Zubair
+Sharif family has provided money trail of businesses: Zubair

-ISLAMABAD, Jan 26 (APP): Privatization Minister Muhammad Zubair Thursday said three generations of the Sharif family were going through an unprecedented scrutiny in the Supreme Court in Panama Papers case.
+ISLAMABAD, Jan 26 (APP): Privatization Minister Muhammad Zubair Thursday said members of Sharif family had provided Supreme Court the money trail of its business transactions going back to 40 years.

-Adressing a press conference along with Pakistan Muslim League – Nawaz (PML-N)’s Member National Assembly Daniyal Aziz, he said they were satisfied and their stand was rock solid.
+He was addressing a press conference along with Pakistan Muslim League – Nawaz (PML-N)’s Member National Assembly Daniyal Aziz here.

-He said three generations of Sharif family provided evidence of 30 to 40 years, submitted all the income and wealth tax returns including those of the grandmother of Maryam Nawaz, bank statements and property documents.
+He said three generations of Sharif family had provided evidence spanning over 40 years, submitted all the income and wealth tax returns including that of Maryam Nawaz’s grandmother, bank statements and property documents.

-The counsel for Maryam Nawaz had proved that she was not dependent on his father and had been paying her taxes, he said.
+dependent on his father and had been paying her taxes, he said.

 Hussain Nawaz presented all details of businesses belonging to his grandfather Mian Muhammad Sharif and his financial affairs in London, he added.